Wildlife Volunteers at the Bear Sanctuary

 What are the requirements for the volunteer program?

 All volunteers must read The American Bear Association’s Volunteer Handbook and be willing to complete a liability waiver form.
-Volunteers must also fill out an application and send; a resume, a letter of recommendation, proof of health insurance and one reference.
+Volunteers must also fill out an application and send; a resume and one reference.
 Volunteers must be responsible, safety-minded, and always aware that bears are wild and unpredictable animals.
-A volunteer’s day may start as early as 5.30am and end as late as 10.00pm (with time off in the afternoon).
+A volunteer’s day may start as early as 6:30 am and end as late as 9:30pm (with time off in the afternoon).
 Many of the daily chores are strenuous!
 YOU MUST BE OVER 18 YRS OLD TO VOLUNTEER WITH ABA.

 How do I apply?